Caraway just launched an expansive line of bakeware — and it's a game changer | CNN Underscored

 Bakers of the world who have been hoping for cake tins just as worthy of the ‘gram as the cakes themselves, your prayers have been answered.
-The Instagram-famous cookware brand Caraway, known for its bright colorways and its non-toxic nonstick surfaces, is taking its beloved four-piece cookware set to the next level with the introduction of a bakeware set.
+The Instagram-famous cookware brand Caraway, known for its bright colorways and its nontoxic nonstick surfaces, is taking its beloved four-piece cookware set to the next level with the introduction of a bakeware set.

-Starting today, Caraway is offering an 11-piece bakeware set and a 5-piece bakeware set equipped with all the essentials you’ll need to start the fall baking season off right.
-Within the 5-piece set, which currently retails for $245, you’ll find one large baking sheet, one medium baking sheet, a rectangular pan and a muffin pan.
-The 11-piece set, which retails for $395, takes the basics to the next level with both a large and medium baking sheet, a cooling rack, two circle pans and a loaf pan, plus the a rectangular pan, and muffin tin you’ll also find in the 5-piece set. if you want to buy items individually, the medium and large baking set can be purchased alone, retailing for $40 and $55 respectively.
+Starting today, Sept.
+21, Caraway is offering an 11-piece bakeware set and a five-piece bakeware set equipped with all the essentials you’ll need to start the fall baking season off right.
+Within the five-piece set, which currently retails for $245, you’ll find one large baking sheet, one medium baking sheet, a rectangular pan and a muffin pan.
+The 11-piece set, which retails for $395, takes the basics to the next level with both a large and medium baking sheet, a cooling rack, two circle pans and a loaf pan, plus the rectangular pan and muffin tin you’ll also find in the five-piece set. if you want to buy items individually, the medium and large baking set can be purchased alone, retailing for $40 and $55, respectively.

 - Caraway 11-Piece Bakeware Set ($395; carawayhome.com)